sgmurphy/wordpress-plugins/gutenverse/readme.txt

 == Installation ==

-1. You can install Gutenverse either directly from the WordPress plugin directory or by uploading the zip file through WordPress Dashboard.
+Installing Gutenverse is a breeze.
+Follow one of the two methods below:

+= From the WordPress Plugin Dashboard: =
+1. Go to the WordPress plugin dashboard and search for "Gutenverse."
+2. Click on the "Install Now" button next to the Gutenverse plugin.
+3. Once installed, activate the plugin from your WordPress Dashboard.

+= Using the Upload Method: =
+1. Download the Gutenverse plugin as a zip file from the official website.
+2. In your WordPress Dashboard, navigate to "Plugins" and click on "Add New."
+3. Select the "Upload Plugin" button and choose the Gutenverse zip file.
+4. Click on "Install Now" and activate the plugin after installation.

-You can refer to our <a href="https://gutenverse.com/docs/plugin-installation/" target="_blank" rel="">plugin installation guide</a> to know more.
+For more detailed instructions, refer to our comprehensive <a href="https://gutenverse.com/docs/plugin-installation/" target="_blank" rel="">plugin installation guide</a> available on our website.

-For more information, you can visit our <a href="https://gutenverse.com/docs/" target="_blank" rel="">Documentation.</a>
+For additional information and assistance, please visit our extensive <a href="https://gutenverse.com/docs/" target="_blank" rel="">Documentation</a> section.

 == Frequently Asked Questions ==